Browse Tag

 But look closely to the left and you will see a McDonalds inside this shopping complex

-There are only a few hostels left in Khaosan Road now.
+There are only a few hostels left right on Khaosan Road now.
 Post-COVID, even some hotels are yet to recover.

 Khaosan Palace Bangkok Thailand